kevin-sakai/cs160-project/README.md

 Once configured, users select an overlay template and an OBS scene.
 The application automatically creates the necessary browser source in OBS and manages visibility at runtime.

 > No additional configuration or downloads are required to use this page beyond running the project and connecting OBS.
+However, you MUST have OBS open and running locally.

 ## OBS Page